chwa982/CompTIA-Security-SY0-601-Notes-Books-Cybersecurity-certification/README.md

        Check local libraries.
 Some offer free access to paid services like LinkedIn Learning.

-Step 3: Learn.
+Step 3: 2 weeks - however long it takes.
+Learn.
 Learn.
 Learn.
 Be obsessed, and think in terms of info tech/sec.

 Studying: read -> recognize -> define -> understand -> apply.
 Bonus if you practice "labs" or practice in real life.